Unsightly pigmentation: don’t get angry, get even

 How does it work?

-These lasers remove pigmentation and freckles through light in the green yellow range, which actively absorbs the pigment in freckles or age spots, this they do without harming surrounding tissue.
+These lasers remove pigmentation and freckles through light in the green-yellow range, which actively absorbs the pigment in freckles or age spots without harming surrounding tissue.

 What should I expect?